udsdepend/fm21-momba-tutorial/book/preparation.md

     :name: windows-python-advanced-options
     :align: center
     ```
-    On the final page of the installer select *Disable path length limit* and then *Close* the installer.
+    On the final page of the installer, select *Disable path length limit* and then *Close* the installer.

     In case Python is already installed on your system, we trust that you know how to adapt the following steps to work with the existing installation.
     If you are in doubt, you may want to remove the existing installation and reinstall it as described here.
     This ensures that everything works as expected.
 2. We will be using [Poetry](https://python-poetry.org/) for dependency management.
-    Assuming you have installed Python 3.9 open a PowerShell as administrator.
+    Assuming you have installed Python 3.9, open a PowerShell as administrator.
     Right click on the start menu and select *Windows PowerShell (Admin)*.
     Then run:
     ```
     pip install poetry
+    ```
+    Please **check that Poetry works** with:
+    ```
+    poetry --version
     ```
 3. To install Docker, use the [Docker Desktop](https://www.docker.com/products/docker-desktop) installer without changing any settings.